Power Spectrum Super-Sample Covariance: Introduction

 To attain the full potential of such surveys, it is important to understand the statistical properties of large-scale structure probes and the matter density field that underlies them.
 Its two-point correlation function or the Fourier-transformed counterpart, the power spectrum, is the simplest and most commonly used statistical quantity to extract cosmological information from the large-scale structure probes.
-The statistical precision of power {spectrum} measurements is determined by their covariance matrix that itself contains two contributions; the measurement noise and sample variances caused by the incomplete sampling of the fluctuations due to a finite-volume survey.
+The statistical precision of power {spectrum} measurements is determined by their covariance matrix that itself contains two contributions; the measurement noise and sample variances caused by {an} incomplete sampling of the fluctuations due to a finite-volume survey.

 Even though the initial density field is nearly Gaussian, the sample variance of large-scale structure probes gets substantial non-Gaussian contributions from the nonlinear evolution of {large-scale structure} \cite{Scoccimarroetal:99,HuWhite:01,CoorayHu:01}.
-Most of the useful cosmological information in such probes lies on the weakly or deeply nonlinear regime in the matter distribution.
-In the nonlinear regime, the different Fourier modes are no longer independent and correlated with each other.
-Hence, the off-diagonal correlations in the power spectrum sample variance dominate and are described by the connected 4-point correlation function of the matter distribution, the matter trispectrum.
+Most of the useful cosmological information from such probes lies in the weakly or deeply nonlinear regime in the matter distribution.
+In the nonlinear regime, the different Fourier modes are no longer independent but rather are correlated with each other.
+Hence, off-diagonal entries in the power spectrum covariance matrix appear which are described by the connected 4-point correlation function of the matter distribution, the matter trispectrum.
 To realize the statistical power carried by power spectrum, it is important to accurately model the matter trispectrum in the nonlinear regime.
 The standard methods to study the power spectrum sample variance are based on simulations of the $\Lambda$-dominated cold dark matter ($\Lambda$CDM) model \cite{Scoccimarroetal:99,HuWhite:01,Hamiltonetal:06,Sefusattietal:06,Sembolonietal:07,Satoetal:09,Takahashietal:09,Yuetal:12,Kayoetal:12,Pen:12,Maneraetal:13} which can be used to test and calibrate semi-analytic descriptions such as the halo model approach that can encompass a larger range of model parameters \cite{CoorayHu:01,TakadaBridle:07,Neyrincketal:07,TakadaJain:09,Kayoetal:12}.